ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Aquatics-Supervision-Paddle-Craft-Safety/index.md

 Skills may be demonstrated either tandem in a canoe, or solo in a kayak.
 If a tandem canoe is used, each participant must demonstrate the maneuvers from both bow and stern positions.
 {{/requirements}}

-## Paddle Craft Safety - River Canoeing and River Kayaking Requirements
+## River Canoeing and River Kayaking Requirements
 (((ImageRC)))   (((ImageRK)))
 {{#requirements}}
 1. PREREQUISITES: